 Added by ExpressTaxExempt Team

-A non-exempt charitable trust must file Form 990-PF, if the trust is described in section 4947(a)(1) and is treated as a Private Foundation.
-These trusts will be treated as a Private Foundation if they do not meet the requirements of section 501(c)(3) public charities.
+A non-exempt charitable trust must file Form 990-PF if the trust is described in section 4947(a)(1) and is treated as a Private Foundation.
+These trusts will be treated as Private Foundation if they do not meet the requirements of section 501(c)(3) public charities.

-W is a charitable trust but it is subjected to excise taxes and allows a charitable deduction.
-W is not considered as a public charity as it doesn't meet the requirements of Section 501(c)(3).
-W has to file Form 990-PF as it a non-exempt charitable trust that is treated as a private foundation.
+W is a charitable trust but is subjected to excise taxes and allows a charitable deduction.
+W is not considered a public charity as it doesn't meet the requirements of Section 501(c)(3).
+W has to file Form 990-PF as it is a non-exempt charitable trust treated as a private foundation.

-The non-exempt charitable trusts that are treated as private foundations are subjected to private foundation excise taxes.
-Any trusts that are not subjected to an excise tax are not considered as private foundations and have to file the Form 990 or Form 990-EZ depending upon their gross receipts.
+The non-exempt charitable trusts treated as private foundations are subjected to private foundation excise taxes.
+Any trusts not subjected to an excise tax are not considered private foundations and have to file Form 990 or Form 990-EZ depending upon their gross receipts.